 The Company is contractually obligated to make potential future success-based regulatory milestone payments in conjunction with certain collaborative agreements.
 These payments are contingent upon the occurrence of certain future events and, given the nature of these events, it is unclear when, if ever, the Company may be required to pay such amounts.
 Further, the timing of any future payment is not reasonably estimable.
-As of June 30, 2012, the maximum amount that may be payable in the future under such arrangements is \$43 million.
+During the first quarter of fiscal 2013, the Company's license agreement with Janssen Biotech was terminated and, accordingly, the Company is no longer obligated to make \$41.0 million of potential future success-based milestone and third-party payments under such agreement.
+As of June 30, 2013, the maximum amount that may be payable in the future under the Company's current collaborative agreements is \$2.0 million, \$1.4 million of which is reimbursable by a third party under a separate agreement.